 The directors have considered the financial, operating and other business risks that could individually or collectively impact the going concern assumption on which the financial statements are prepared.
-The directors have prepared business plan forecast and projections for a period of at least twelve months from the date of approval of these financial statements, taking into account reasonably possible downsides in trading performance.
+The directors have prepared a business plan forecast and projections for a period of at least twelve months from the date of approval of these financial statements, taking into account reasonably possible downsides in trading performance.
 The company has financial resources with which to support the development of its business activities, and these forecasts show the company maintaining adequate resources to meet its liabilities as they fall due for the forecast period.

-In reaching their conclusion the directors recognise that the company acts as the international sales and marketing arm for the asset management activities of the group through a cost plus service fee business model with Sumitomo Mitsui Trust Asset Management Co., Ltd ("SMTAM").
+In reaching their conclusion the directors recognise that the company acts as the global sales and marketing arm for the asset management activities of the group through a cost plus service fee business model with Sumitomo Mitsui Trust Asset Management Co., Ltd ("SMTAM").
 The company is therefore dependent on the intent and ability of SMTAM to provide continuing support through the established model to allow the company to continue to trade.
-Currently, the company and SMTAM are establishing a new framework for UCITS business on the assumption that the company as a global distributor will appoint sub-distributors that are affiliated with the group.
-The appointment of SMTB Luxembourg was completed in 2022 and the appointment of SMTB Hongkong was completed in early 2024.
-This means the existing function of the company's investment management business will remain as it is unless in extreme circumstances.
+In order to further develop the UCITS business and enhance operational and cost efficiency, SMTI and SMTAM have merged the two UCITS nationalities into a single one in 2024.
+By consolidating the Irish UCITS into the Luxembourg-domiciled UCITS, we have successfully reduced the costs associated with complying with regulations in both countries.
+This integration will reduce the human resource burden on both SMTI and SMTAM, and we intend to reallocate these resources to sales activities in order to drive further growth in AUM.
+However, the nationality integration led to a temporary suspension of UCITS trading in 2024, which had a short-term negative impact on the business.
+Nevertheless, we believe that the benefits of this integration will materialize from 2025 onwards.